aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/working-with-shapes-gluing/_index.md

 #### **Glue Shapes Inside Programming Sample**
 Use the following code in your Java application to glue group shape inside a container:

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-Glue-GlueContainerShape-GlueContainerShape.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-Glue-GlueContainerShape-GlueContainerShape.java" >}}